 They keep their hands their hands lower to block the abdominal punches.

 A square is a rectangle, but a rectangle isn’t always a square.
 The same logic applies to Muay Thai and Mixed Martial Arts, with Muay Thai being the square.

 MMA is a mixture of different forms of fighting, which can include Muay Thai, but is not exclusive to it.
 So while both share similarities, there are a lot of differences such as:

 MMA fighters generally keep their distance in a fight, making an attack then jumping back out of striking range.

 MMA fighters do this to avoid grappling situations and being taken to the ground.
 But in Muay Thai, fighters are generally closer and always with in distance of making contact.

 Speed of the fight

 Muay Thai draws a lot of similarities to boxing, but is not even close to the concept of Brazilian Jiu Jitsu.
 Despite the district differences, the way BJJ is used for counter attacks in Muay Thai fights is one of the best combos in all of MMA.
+We hope this muay thai vs bjj article has helped you understand more.
 How to start MMA training?